-All ordinances and resolutions of the City and all orders, rules and regulations made by any officer or agency of the City which are not inconsistent with this charter shall remain in effect, until changed by action taken under this charter.
+All ordinances and resolutions of the City and all orders, rules and regulations made by any officer or agency of the City which are not inconsistent with this eCharter shall remain in effect, until changed by action taken under this eCharter.

-The City Attorney City's attorney shall, as soon as practicable, recommend to the Council such changes as may be necessary to make the provisions of existing ordinances, resolutions, orders, rules and regulations consistent with this charter.
+The City's aAttorney shall, as soon as practicable, recommend to the Council such changes as may be necessary to make the provisions of existing ordinances, resolutions, orders, rules and regulations consistent with this eCharter.